Newhart: Recurring

+Reception

-ReceptionNewhart was a solid ratings winner, finishing its first five seasons in the Nielsen top 25.
+Newhart was a solid ratings winner, finishing its first six seasons in the Nielsen top 25.
 Despite not finishing in the top 30 for its last two seasons, Bob Newhart stated in an interview with the Archive of American Television that CBS was satisfied enough with the show's ratings to renew it for a ninth season in 1990.
 However, Newhart, who was anxious to move on to other projects, declined the offer, promising CBS that he would develop a new series for the network, which he was under contract to do.
 This resulted in the 1992 series Bob, which lasted two seasons.